 Herren et al. (2021) reported the movement of septic tank (OSDS) effluent with high concentrations of reactive nitrogen and phosphorus into adjacent groundwaters and then into adjacent surface waters of the Sebastian River and Vero Beach lateral canal tributaries and into the CIRL.
 They traced OSDS as the dominant nitrogen source into macroalgae HABs in the downstream estuary.
 The study further used a conservative wastewater tracer, sucralose, as an additional line of evidence to trace OSDS loading from OSDS drainfields into adjacent ground and surface waters.
-There was significantly higher movement of OSDS nitrogen and phosphorus into adjacent ground and surface waters in the rainy "wet" season compared to the dry season.
+There was significantly higher movement of OSDS nitrogen and phosphorus into adjacent ground and surface source into adjacent ground and surface waters.